Can an LLM Learn Preferences from Choice Data?: Prompts

 \end{itemize}

 The number of rounds of recommendation, fixed at 25, remains constant.
 However, the sample choice data (\underline{[DATA]} in the prompt) and the related prompt (\underline{25} in the prompt) vary based on the entity generating sample choice data and the data's size.
-It is important to note that the dataset from \citet{Choietal:2014:AER} comprises 25 rounds of choice data for each human subject.
-Therefore, when human choice data is used as sample choice data, the sample choice data has a size of 25.
-For simulated data, on the other hand, the size of the sample choice data, denoted as $s$, can take values in the set $\{1, 10, 25, 75, 175\}$.
-Finally, note that the original data in \citet{Choietal:2014:AER} is in the form of $(p_A, p_B, x_A, x_B)$, as shown in SI \autoref{sec:calculation}.
-For consistency in the experiment environment, the sample choice data is transformed into the form $(r_A, r_B, t_A, t_B)$.
+The size of the sample choice data can take values in the set $\{1, 5, 25, 125\}$.

 We consistently employ 25 return vectors throughout the experiments, ensuring that \underline{[RETURN TABLE]} remains constant and does not vary.